Cristina-Becheru/happy-tails/README.md

 ## Credits

 ### Code
--[W3Schools](https://www.w3schools.com/) - it a handy resource for looking up syntax and details on various topics.
+-[W3Schools](https://www.w3schools.com/) - it wasa handy resource for looking up syntax and details on various topics.

+-[Love Running] project was also used for the main structure of the website.

 ### Acknowledgments